Apple crushes Street targets, dispels iPhone fears

 Margins blew past forecasts - helped by lower-than-expected commodity costs - while a five-fold iPhone sales surge in China, Taiwan and Hong Kong bolstered revenue in the region to $7.9 billion.

-Some investors had feared intensifying competition from Google Inc's (GOOG.O) Android phones - made by the likes of Motorola Mobility (MMI.N) and Samsung Electronics (005930.KS) - might pressure margins and eat into its market share.
+Some investors had feared intensifying competition from Google Inc's Android phones - made by the likes of Motorola and Samsung Electronics - might pressure margins and eat into its market share.

 "That shows they are able to maintain their pricing without compromising on growth," said Morningstar analyst Michael Holt.